Stawa/VitalStrike/README.md

 VitalStrike is a customizable Minecraft plugin that provides dynamic damage indications, allowing you to adjust combat feedback to match your server's style.

+## Documentation

+Visit our documentation site at [https://stawa.github.io/VitalStrike](https://stawa.github.io/VitalStrike) to learn more about VitalStrike's features, installation, and usage.

 ---

 ## ⚡ Requirements